dis-gie/blockchain/README.md

-# Hello World Dapp
+# DISA Voting Dapp

-Simple voting dapp based on [Mahesh Murthy's Medium article](https://medium.com/@mvmurthy/full-stack-hello-world-voting-ethereum-dapp-tutorial-part-1-40d2d0d807c2)
+Simple voting dapp on ethereum/solidity
 This updates his tutorial with new web3 1.X bindings, and packages the tutorial for easy installation.

 ### Installation and Usage